doc-doc/EgoBlind/README.md

 **Highlights**:
 1) EgoBlind videos reflect the real daily life of the blind and the visually-impaired.
 Both the questions and answers are in-situation, based on the users' personal activities and intentions.
 2) We provide well-classified question types and multiple ground-truth answer annotations for better evaluation and analysis, the answers are timestamp-specific to support live QA.
-3) GPT-4o and Gemini 2.5 level intelligence can only achieves accuracy of 55%~60%, falling behind human by a whopping ~28%.
+3) GPT-4o and Gemini 2.5 level intelligence only achieves accuracy of 55%~60%, falling behind human by a whopping ~28%.
 4) Our comprehensive analyses elicit three major challenges: ```Egocentric dynamic scene understanding```, ```In-situatin user intention reasoning```, and ```Helpful and reliable answer generation```.
 5) A blind-specific prompt consistently benefits answering different types of questions, indicating a data difference between EgoBlind and common VideoQA.
-6) Instruction tuning with EgoBlind training data can remarkablyly improve the open-source model performances (e.g., improving InternVL2.5-8B by 4.6% from 53.5% to 58.1%).
+6) Instruction tuning with EgoBlind training data can remarkably improve the open-source model performances (e.g., improving InternVL2.5-8B by 4.6% from 53.5% to 58.1%).

 ## Data Characteristics
 1) Regions of interest are often off-center and not well-focused.